-With Chinese New Year just around the corner on February 5th, it’s time for you to celebrate all your hard work from last year, enjoy a well-deserved rest and spend time with family.
+With Chinese New Year just around the corner, it’s time for you to celebrate all your hard work from last year, enjoy a well-deserved rest and spend time with family.

-However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Pig?
+However, why not also use this break period to reassess where you are in your career, for even bigger success in the Year of the Rat?
 Use these eight tips below to help revitalise your career in Hong Kong:

 1. Take stock of where you are in your career

 When you’re so focused on your job and the tasks at hand, it can be easy to lose track of your overall career path.
 This Chinese New Year, assess your current situation and think about where you want your career to be in the future.